GlitchSecure/website/_pages/pricing.md

 permalink: /pricing/
 published: true

+credit-heading: "What is a security credit?"
+credit-description: "A credit is a standardised flat-rate unit that empowers you to budget your security needs for the whole year.
+Credits enable your team to plan and launch security testing throughout your secure development life-cycle without the delays and bottlenecks associated with traditional penetration testing firms."
+credit-price: "$3,300"
+credit-price-currency: USD

+client-list-title: Companies out researchs have helped secure

 # Call-to-action
 cta-title: "Need a pentest?
 Let's talk."
 cta-subtitle: "We'd love to work with you!
 Enter your email and pick a time on our calendar that works best for you, we'll be happy to answer any questions you might have.<br>"